-The Cape Cod MPO voted to release the draft TIP for the public review/ comment period at their 1:00 PM virtual meeting on April 26, 2021, officially beginning the 21calendar-day public comment period.
+The Cape Cod MPO voted to release the draft TIP for the public review/ comment period at their 1:00 PM virtual meeting on April 24, 2023, officially beginning the 21-calendar-day public comment period.

-Online public comment opportunities will held on Tuesday, May 12, 2021 at 6:00 PM, Wednesday, May 13, 2021 at 1:00 PM, and Thursday, May 13, 2021 at 10:00 AM.
+Public comment opportunities were held in-person at the Hyannis Transportation Center and at a virtual public meeting both on Wednesday, April 26, 2023.
 These meetings featured a short presentation on the document followed by an opportunity for public comments.
-A virtual public meeting of the Cape Cod MPO is scheduled for Tuesday, May 24, 2021 at 1:00 PM to hear additional public comments and consider endorsement of this document.
-Details on the online public comment opportunities and the virtual public meeting available at www.capecodcommission.org/mpo
+Additional opportunities for public comments were gathered at outreach tables located along the region's bike path network.
+A virtual public meeting of the Cape Cod MPO is scheduled for Monday, May 22, 2023 at 1:00 PM to hear additional public comments and consider endorsement of this document.
+Details on the online public comment opportunities and the virtual public meeting available at www.capecodcommission.org/mpo.

-Comments on this plan will be accepted through May 17, 2021 via mail, by facsimile, or via e-mail, as follows:
+Comments on this plan were accepted through May 15, 2023 via mail, by facsimile, or via e-mail, as follows:

-Cape Cod Commission Transportation Program Colleen Medeiros, Transportation Engineer 3225 Main Street (Route 6A) PO Box 226 colleen.medeiros@capecodcommission.org
+Cape Cod Commission Transportation Program Colleen Medeiros, Transportation Program Manager

+3225 Main Street (Route 6A)

+PO Box 226